KritBlade/MVU_Game_Maker/README.md

 Tested on:

-- ✅ Gemini 3 Flash
+- ✅ Gemini 3 Flash (Recommend for normal user)

 - ✅ Gemini 3.1 Flash lite

 - ✅ Gemini 3 Pro

-- ✅ Claude Sonnet / Opus
+- ✅ Claude Sonnet / Opus  (Recommend for best use of the system)

 - ✔ GLM 5.0/5.1 should work 95% of the time